urql-graphql/urql/docs/basics/svelte.md

 <button on:click={nextPage}>Next page<button></button></button>
 ```

-The `operationStore` provides getters too so it's also possible for us to pass `todos` around and
+The `operationStore` provides getters as well, so it's also possible for us to pass `todos` around and
 update `todos.variables` or `todos.query` directly.
 Both, updating `todos.variables` and
 `$todos.variables` in a component for instance, will cause `query` to pick up the update and execute
 our changes.